inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## Generate circuit Schematic:
 Next, we design the generate circuit schematic using static CMOS logic as shown in Fig. 13.
 The generate block is implemented as per design equation Gi = AiBi.
 Using AND2 circuit block named 'isd_and2' with two input pins, one output pin and supply pins, generate terms G0, G1, G2 and G3 are implemented utilizing modular design.
+Generate circuit schematic consists of 24 transistors.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155747583-ca3f2362-9c70-4f7d-894d-f2b26cc10d84.png">